MohitD017/Forensic_Data_Retrieval_System/README.md

 The code is structured as follows:

-* **Document loading and processing:** The cyber forensics document is loaded using `TextLoader`, split into chunks using `CharacterTextSplitter`, and embedded using `OllamaEmbeddings`.
+* **Document loading and processing:** The cyber forensics document is loaded using a custom loader that supports both `.txt` and `.pdf` files.
+It is then split into chunks using `CharacterTextSplitter` and embedded using `OllamaEmbeddings`.
 * **Vectorstore creation:** A FAISS vectorstore is created using the embeddings.
 * **Conversational Chain:** A `ConversationalRetrievalChain` is set up to handle multi-turn conversations and maintain context.
 * **Tkinter GUI:** A GUI is created using Tkinter, with a text area to display the conversation, an entry field for user input, and a button to send questions.
+The GUI also includes text formatting for a better user experience.
-* **Error handling:** A `try-except` block handles potential errors, such as questions outside the knowledge base.
+* **Error handling:** A `try-except` block handles potential errors, such as questions outside the knowledge base, and provides informative messages.

 ## Why this approach is better